K2412/Investing-Road-Map-/README.md

 # Investing-Road-Map
-## What I think are seminal resources to learn investing
+## What I think are seminal books to learn investing
 ### An introduction
 ----
 |Title|Author|